Chris Smith (golfer): Professional career

 In 1997, Smith became the first golfer on the Nike Tour to immediately move up to the PGA Tour by way of the "battlefield promotion," which is awarded to a player who wins three tournaments in one Nike Tour season.
 He was named the Nike Tour Player of the Year in 1997 and also led the money list.

 Smith has won one tournament on the PGA Tour, the 2002 Buick Classic.
 Smith struggled on the PGA Tour after the win.
 Smith's best result on the PGA Tour since his sole win in 2002 was when he finished 3rd place at the 2004 Chrysler Classic of Greensboro.

-In 2013 Smith was inducted into the Indiana Golf Hall Of Fame and has been quite successful in the Indiana Golf Association.
+In 2013, Smith was inducted into the Indiana Golf Hall of Fame for his successful career.

 Smith held a share of the 54-hole lead at the 2015 Puerto Rico Open, but stumbled with a final-round 73 to finish T10.
 It was his first PGA Tour top-10 in ten years.

 In 2018, Smith collected several professional wins on the Indiana Tour becoming the Indiana PGA Player of the Year.
 He also won the 2020 Indiana PGA Championship.